Fully Guided Neural Schr\"odinger bridge for Brain MR image synthesis

 Eq.
 (3) defines the joint distribution between the intermediate state $x_{t_i}$ and the target image $x_B$, where $q_{\phi_i}$ predicts the target image given an intermediate state.
 Eq.
 (4) expresses the marginal distribution of generated target images by integrating over all possible intermediate states.
 This formulation provides a probabilistic framework for modeling the relationship between intermediate states and the target image.

-$q_{\phi_i}$ is a generator which sample intermediate results to predicted $x_B$. $q_{\phi_i}$ is parameterized by a neural network.
+$q_{\phi_i}$ is a generator that produces intermediate samples along the trajectory to the target image $x_B$. $q_{\phi_i}$ is parameterized by a neural network.
 Eq.
 (5) demonstrates that $\mathcal{L}_{adv}$ serves as a crucial learning condition for SB.
-UNSB proposes the implementation of an enhanced discriminator architecture, which is particularly justified given the constraints of finite sampling and the curse of dimensionality encountered in mid-stage sampling processes.
-This theoretical framework provides mathematical validation for our discriminator-centric approach in extremely sparse data conditions.
-The alignment between UNSB's theoretical foundations and our proposed solution offers compelling evidence for the effectiveness of focusing computational resources on discriminator optimization in low-data scenarios.
+UNSB utilized an enhanced discriminator architecture, which is particularly justified given the constraints of finite sampling and the curse of dimensionality encountered in mid-time sampling processes.

 UNSB consists of two stages: Generation and Training.
-In the generation stage for intermediate sample, generation $x_t$, the input image, the generator prediction, and a Gaussian noise with a predefined variance are used to generate the image of the next stage.
-The training stage uses adversarial loss and patchNCE~\cite{10.1007/978-3-030-58545-7_19} loss to guide the output of the network to translate to the target modality while preserving anatomy details.
+The generation stage produces intermediate samples by combining three components: the input image, the previous generator sample, and Gaussian noise with predefined variance.
+The training stage uses adversarial loss and patchNCE~\cite{10.1007/978-3-030-58545-7_19} loss to translate the output to the target modality while preserving anatomical details.

 Despite its innovative approach, direct application of the UNSB framework presents several limitations.
-While UNSB employs unpaired learning to generate subsequent time step images solely through network input and output without any target modality information, this approach potentially compromises critical lesion information present in the source image.
-To address this limitation, we incorporate paired target modality information in both generation and training processes.
-This paired learning paradigm enables the utilization of reconstruction loss~\cite{8100115} and facilitates the integration of additional prior information, such as segmentation masks and intensity threshold.
+While UNSB employs unpaired learning to generate subsequent time step samples solely through network input and output without any target modality information, the unpaired learning strategy in UNSB potentially compromises critical lesion information present in the source image.
+To address this limitation, we incorporate the source modality into both the generation and training stages, and the target modality information exclusively into the training stage.
+This paired learning paradigm enables the use of reconstruction loss~\cite{8100115} and facilitates the integration of additional prior information, such as expert annotations or segmentation labels.